Southeast Asian mancala: Description

 Southeast Asian mancalas are played by two people on carved wooden elongated boat-shaped boards with cup-shaped holes.
 Most variants have two sets of seven holes for each player, plus two larger holes at each end which are known as the "stores" of the players.
 However, the number of holes can vary, ranging from three to nine or more (excluding the stores), and these variants (which can also differ in the rules) can coexist in one area.

 Mancala games are played with "seeds" or "counters", which are usually made from small cowrie shells, pebbles, or tamarind seeds.
 The holes in Southeast Asian mancalas are typically deeper and larger than variants in mainland Asia and Africa, since the seeds used are larger.
 A total of 98 pieces are used in the seven-hole board version.

+In Malaysia, the holes are called lubang ("hole"), while the larger store holes are called rumah ("house").
 In Indonesia, the holes are called anak ("child"), while the larger store holes are called indung ("mother").
 In the Philippines, the holes are called bahay or balay ("house"), while the store hole is called ulo ("head").

 Rules

-The rules for the most common seven-hole mancala versions in Brunei, Indonesia, Malaysia, the Maldives, Marianas, and the Philippines are almost identical.
-Each player controls the seven holes on the side of the board to their left, and their score is the number of seeds in their store holes.
+The rules for the most common seven-hole mancala versions in Malaysia, Brunei, Indonesia, the Maldives, Marianas, and the Philippines are almost identical.
+Each player controls the seven holes on the side of the board to their left and their score is the number of seeds in their store holes.
 Seven seeds are placed in each small hole except for the players' store hole.
 The objective of the game is to capture more seeds in the store than one's opponent.

 Both players begin simultaneously by scooping up all the seeds in any hole on their side.
 Each drops a seed into the next hole and continues clockwise depositing one seed into every hole thereafter.
 A player drops a seed into their store each time they pass it but does not deposit any into their opponent's store.

 How the game continues, depends on where the last seed of each scoop is deposited.